build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 Blazor server has some advantages but requires network hops for every user interaction.
 Handling all the user interactions on the client-side reduces the server load.
 It  also enables to serve the application from a Content Delivery Network service like any static content.
 The good news is that whatever hosting model you choose, the component model is the same.
 You can switch from one to another without too much pain if you use abstractions that allow your components to be agnostic to the hosting model.

-## How does Blazor WebAssembly work?
+## How Does Blazor WebAssembly Work?

 To answer this question, the important part of the name is *WebAssembly*.
 It has been initially designed for allowing the execution in the browser of applications built with programming languages other than JavaScript.
 It has now gone outside the browser thanks to WebAssembly runtimes like [wasmtime](https://github.com/bytecodealliance/wasmtime) and initiative like the [WebAssembly System Interface (WASI)](https://wasi.dev/).